 A lumbar puncture is a procedure where a small sample of cerebrospinal fluid (CSF) is taken from the base of the spine.
 CSF is the fluid that surrounds and protects the brain and spinal cord.
 This is then analysed for any abnormalities (presence of certain proteins) that can indicate myelin damage.

 To receive a diagnosis of MS, the child will need to have experienced onset acquired demyelinating syndromes (ADSs), which is a demyelinating episode and often a precursor to MS. This may include the child being initially diagnosed with either acute disseminated encephalomyelitis (ADEM), optic neuritis, transverse myelitis, or another clinically isolated syndrome (CIS).
-This would also involve either single or several symptoms prior to experiencing a second incidence (usually within two years) to then meet the criteria to be diagnosed with MS (5).
+This would also involve either single or several symptoms prior to experiencing a second incidence (usually within two years) to then meet the criteria to be diagnosed with MS.

-Although there is no cure for MS as yet, research suggests that careful attention to the management of relapses and symptoms, including lifestyle changes and medication therapies, results in improved educational performance and overall quality of life (6).
+Although there is no cure for MS as yet, research suggests that careful attention to the management of relapses and symptoms, including lifestyle changes and medication therapies, results in improved educational performance and overall quality of life.
 There are medications and interventions available to treat symptoms, help with relapses and to help modify the course of the disease.

 Symptomatic therapies may include exercises and psychological support.
 Acute relapses will usually be treated with steroids, these can help get through the relapse as quickly as possible, however, it will not change the outcome of the relapse.
 There are also a range of disease modifying therapies that are used to reduce the number of relapses a child will experience and reduce the risk of disability.
-All of these medications will be prescribed by the neurologist and they will talk to children and families about eligibility and options on an individual basis (1).
+All of these medications will be prescribed by the neurologist and they will talk to children and families about eligibility and options on an individual basis.

-NHS England have produced a service specification titled ‘Multiple Sclerosis Management Service for Children’, which covers the provision of services for children with MS or ‘MS-like’ conditions.
-The service specification says that once a child is diagnosed with MS they should have access to a multi-disciplinary team (MDT) experienced in the treatment and care of children with MS. The team will be led by a paediatric neurologist with an expertise in MS and will likely include MS clinical nurse specialists, clinical psychologists, neuropsychologists, occupational therapists and physiotherapists.
-Once under the care of a specific hospital there should be the availability of the MS clinical team during normal working hours (6).
+NHS England has produced a service specification titled Multiple Sclerosis Management Service for Children, which covers the provision of services for children with MS or MS-like conditions.
+The service specification says that once a child is diagnosed with MS they should have access to a multi-disciplinary team (MDT) experienced in the treatment and care of children with MS. The team will be led by a paediatric neurologist with expertise in MS and will likely include MS clinical nurse specialists, clinical psychologists, neuropsychologists, occupational therapists and physiotherapists.
+Once under the care of a specific hospital, there should be the availability of the MS clinical team during normal working hours.

-Vitamin D is needed to absorb different nutrients to help keep bones, muscles and teeth healthy.
-For the majority of the population enough vitamin D will be gained through exposure to sunlight.
-Vitamin D can also be found in some foods, such as eggs, oily fish, milk and margarine.
-There are also some foods such as cereals which are fortified with vitamin D. It is felt that vitamin D plays a role in people with MS, although exactly what that role is and how vitamin D can help with MS is still being looked into by researchers and clinicians.
-MS-UK has a Choices leaflet on ‘Vitamin D and MS’ and this may well be worth reading as it has information on research and the possible links with MS.
+Vitamin D is needed by our bodies to ensure efficient absorption of nutrients which help keep bones, muscles and teeth healthy.
+It is thought that vitamin D plays a role in people with MS, although exactly what that role is and how vitamin D can help with MS is still being investigated by researchers and clinicians.

 As a parent, you may be concerned about your child needing time off from school or college for hospital appointments, if they have a relapse or are having issues with symptoms.
 You may be worried that fatigue or cognitive problems will affect your child’s learning.
 You can talk to the Special Educational Needs Coordinator (SENCO) at your child’s school to ensure your concerns are discussed and adjustments made to ensure your child’s participation and inclusion in learning and school activities.

-You may also wish to talk to the school about whether your child may benefit from the provision of an Education, Health and Care (EHC) Plan (in England, Wales and Northern Ireland) (8) or a Coordinated Support Plan (in Scotland) (9).
+You may also wish to talk to the school about whether your child may benefit from the provision of an Education, Health and Care (EHC) Plan (in England, Wales and Northern Ireland) or a Coordinated Support Plan (in Scotland).
 These plans should reflect the child or young person’s goals for the future, as well as their current needs and should stay with them until they are aged 25 if needed.
 If your child is attending or planning to attend college or university, it is suggested that you contact the educational establishment to discuss your child’s needs.